digitalmediabremen/design-of-printed-circuit-boards/sessions/DoPCB--Day-5/index.md

 ### fallback

+if you really do not know what you want to do. you can do this:

-deliver an anthropomorphic design including with an ATmega328P MCU + 1 rotarty encoder ( with interrupts ) + 4 LEDs indivdually controllable via MCU.
+deliver an anthropomorphic design including a ATmega328P MCU ( programmable via ISP ) + 1 rotary encoder ( with interrupts ) + 4 LEDs indivdually controllable via MCU.